rounakbanik/inferential_stats_pycon/README.md

 4. **NBA Players Stats - 2014-2015:** Points, Assists, Height, Weight and other personal details and stats.
 Uploaded by DrGuillermo on Kaggle.
 Available at https://www.kaggle.com/drgilermo/nba-players-stats-20142015
 5. **Top 500 Indian Cities:** What story do the top 500 cities of India tell to the world?
 Uploaded by Arijit Mukherjee on Kaggle.
 Available at https://www.kaggle.com/zed9941/top-500-indian-cities.
 6. **Airbnb New User Bookings:** Where will a new guest book their first travel experience?
 Uploaded by Airbnb on Kaggle.
 Available at https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/data.
+7. **Racial Discrimination in the Job Market:** Are Emily and Greg More Employable Than Lakisha and Jamal?
+Uploaded by the American Economic Association.
+Available at https://www.aeaweb.org/articles?id=10.1257/0002828042002561.
 7. **The Iris Dataset:** Classify iris plants into three species in this classic dataset.
 Available in the scikit-learn library.